Yogibaer75/Check_MK-Things/check plugins 2.2/redfish/readme.md

 - 2.2.53 - standby Firmware is shown as ok
 - 2.2.54 - fixed crash if no fans or temperatures exists in the thermal section
 - 2.2.55 - removed auto expand for iLO4
+- 2.2.56 - adjusting HW/SW inventory path for view and iLO4
+- 2.2.57 - add "StandbyOffline" to ignored states for discovery of ethernet interfaces